ethering/basespace-help/_docs/articles/tutorials/manage-domain-users.md

 3. To expire a user account, select the **Expire User** checkbox, and click **Save**.
 4. To restore an expired user account, clear the **Expire User** checkbox, and click **Save**.

-##Manage Administrators##
+##Manage Domain Administrators##

 Domain administrators can create workgroups and assign workgroup administrators.
-Only users who are part of the domain account can be added as administrators.
+Only users who are part of the domain account can be added as domain administrators.

-Use the following steps to add or remove administrators.
+Use the following steps to add or remove domain administrators.

 1. Under User Management, click **Administrators**.
 2. [Optional] Click **Remove** next to an administrators name to remove them.